Evidence Submission Questions

 - There is no fee for the class.
 Law enforcement agencies are responsible for covering student expenses.
 DFS may have grant funds available, however, to assist with the cost of student lodging.
 Please contact the Breath Alcohol Section for details.

-Can I still submit a suspected marijuana pipe for analysis?
+Can I still submit a suspected marijuana pipe or scale for analysis?

 What if the results of the marijuana field test kit are inconclusive?